 Villo!, Li bia vélo, Velo Antwerpen – the three city-bike sharing systems

 The other concept of bike sharing is the local one.
 Meant to serve only one city, it can be seen as a public transport system.
 In this case, you won’t take a bicycle and keep with you throughout the day.
 Instead, you will pick it up from a station, only to use it from point A to point B in the city.
 Then you will drop it off in another station and continue on your own way.
-You need to get further to point C?
+Do you need to get further to point C?
 No problem.
 When you finish, you get back to the bike station and pick up another bike, ride it to your point C, and leave it at the nearest station to that point.
 It´s almost like taking a bus: you board and you get off at fixed bus stops and, once you get off, you don’t care anymore where it’s going.
 You don’t keep a bus waiting for you all day long.
 Instead, you’ll wait for another one, when you need to get elsewhere.

 All three networks are fully automatic.
 In these cities, bicycle stations are usually located hundreds of meters apart throughout the city (station maps are available on their websites or via their mobile apps).
 This way, you can find a bike and ride it virtually everywhere within the city limits.